reginash99/Rescue-mate/README.md

 Extra functions are also implemented to ensure the repetition of words or sentences whisper does sometimes doesnt happen again.

+We tried faster-whisper as well, but the resulting transcription was not that much different from the one we get with whisper.

 # Filters
 We added deepfilternet3 for speech enhancement and a bandpass filter for more thorough noise cleaning.
 To install this you need to run the command: pip install deepfilternet.
 After these, then whisper is called to transcribe.
 We are using the "small" model for whisper because it takes less time, we might use "medium" as well, this is still being tested.